statespace-tech/toolfront/README.md

 </details>
 <br>

 You're all set!
-You can now ask your coding assistant about your databases.
+You can now ask your AI agent about your databases.

 > [!TIP]